AdrianxDaniel/my-employee-tracker/README.md

 ## Description

-The Vault-Dweller-Tracker is a tool to better manage the dwellers within a the vaults.
+The Vault-Dweller-Tracker is a tool to better manage the dwellers within the vaults.
 It allows users to view and/or edit the Vaults, add dwellers, and their roles within the vaults.

 https://youtu.be/_fNEc6k4WEk